WatForm/fortress/README.md

 ## Acknowledgements

 The original version of Fortress was created by Amirhossein Vakili and Nancy Day.
 Fortress was completely rewritten in Scala by Joseph Poremba.
 Joe also greatly extended the symmetry breaking used in Fortress.
-Additional contributors to Fortress include: Ruomei Yan, Orson Baines, Callum Moseley, Yie Jin (James) Long, and Owen Zila.
+Additional contributors to Fortress include: Ruomei Yan, Orson Baines, Callum Moseley, Yie Jin (James) Long, Ryan Dancy, and Owen Zila.

 Some TPTP files publicly available on the TPTP Problem Library(http://www.tptp.org/) are used for unit tests.